meeshkan/meeshkan-client/README.md

 ```bash
 $ meeshkan setup
 ```
 You are prompted for your __client secret__ that you should have received when signing up, so fill that in.
+You will further be prompted for a GitHub access token.
+This is *strictly optional* and you do not need to fill that in.
+It's used for remotely running git repositories, branches, and commits.
 The command creates the folder`.meeshkan` in your home directory.
 The folder contains your credentials, agent logs and outputs from your submitted jobs.